Last updated: February 1, 2022

 If you are unsure whether Community is recognised in your workplace, contact us here.

-How do I go about getting Community recognised in my workplace?
+How do I get Community recognised in my workplace?

 Most trade union recognition is reached voluntarily by the union requesting recognition from the employer and this being accepted.
 This is the best way to go about it for all parties, as it means industrial relations start on a positive footing.